 Plan Your Risk Management Strategy

 The SWOT analysis will help the team identify risks that the business may encounter.
 Every business plan should include risk management strategies.
-Changes in production practices can reduce risk (e.g., using irrigation to control frost and to reduce the effects of drought).
+Changes in production practices can reduce risk (e.g., using irrigation to reduce the effects of moisture stress or control frost).
 Insurance and the legal protections of certain business structures are other effective risk management tools.
 You need to evaluate these strategies in regard to effectiveness, expense, and difficulty of implementation.

 Choose a Business Organizational Structure

 The type of business structure you choose will have many implications on the future of your business.
 Some common business structures that may be used in agriculture include sole proprietorships, partnerships, C-corporations, S-corporations, and limited liability companies (LLCs).
-According to the USDA's National Agricultural Statistics Service, 86 percent of farms in the United States are structured as sole proprietorships and 7 percent structured as partnerships.
-Of the 3 percent structured as corporations, 80 percent of these farms are organized as family-owned corporations.
+According to the 2012 Census of Agriculture (USDA-National Agricultural Statistics Service), 88 percent of farms in the United States are structured as sole proprietorships and 6 percent as partnerships.
+Of the 6 percent structured as corporations, 80 percent of these farms are organized as family-owned corporations.
 Each structure has advantages and disadvantages.
-In some cases, the choice you make at the business start-up will be the choice for the life of the business.
+In some cases, the choice you make at the business start-up will be in effect for the life of the business.

 - Sole proprietorships are the easiest type of business to begin and end.
 No legal filings are required unless it operates under a fictitious name.
 Advantages include less administration, lower fees, and sole control of the business by the owner.
 Some disadvantages include self-employment taxes and personal liability.

 - C-corporations are traditionally used for larger businesses.
-Many agricultural operations are structured under these guidelines.
+Some agricultural operations are structured under these guidelines.
 The corporation is a separate legal entity that incurs all liability and continues until dissolved.
-The advantages of C-corporations include potentially lower taxes on earnings, the ability to set their own accounting year, and simplified division of income between family members.
+The advantages of C-corporations include potentially lower taxes on earnings, the ability to set their own accounting year, and simplified division of income among shareholders.
+The ease of farm transfer to the next generation is also a benefit.
 Two major disadvantages of the C-corporation include double taxation (taxes are paid by the corporation on earnings and by stockholders on distributions) and a requirement for formal stockholder meetings that must include minutes.

 - S-corporations are similar to C-corporations in that they have many of the same tax characteristics.
 The advantages of the S-corporation include passing losses to the stockholders, and any stockholder that receives profits from the company must also receive a reasonable salary.
+S-corporations are limited in the number of shareholders allowed.
 Some of the disadvantages include a requirement for special elections and potentially higher tax rates.

 - Limited Liability Companies (LLCs) are one of the newest business structures available today.
 An LLC may have only one member and can elect to be taxed at the partnership or corporate level.
 Advantages of an LLC include limited owner liability to the amount of the investment, ease of establishment, and no double taxation.
 Some disadvantages of LLCs are varying set-up requirements by states (some states do not allow LLCs) and differing state tax treatment from federal tax treatment.